AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

  **Required:** No\
  **Default Value:** `["web", "device", "environment", "placeContext"]`

 Indicates which context catagories to collect automatically as described in [Automatic Information](reference/automatic-information.md).
-If this configuration is not specified all of the categories will be used by default.
+If this configuration is not specified, all of the categories will be used by default.

 ## Privacy Options